yasinlachiny/php3/readme.md

 ```

 and It works but I see that the project already work on it and add it to `package.json`
 for setting up ssl we can go to AWS Certificate Manager and Provision certificates. and then use this certificate in beanstalk loadbalancer for setting up ssl.
+I
-have .ir domain name and I try to use it but AWS do not send email and show error.
-I do not have .com domain now to show it.
-setting up ssl.
+have `.ir` domain name and I try to use it but AWS do not send email and show error.
+I do not have `.com` domain now to show setting up ssl.
-I have .ir domain name and I try to use it but AWS does not send email and show error.
-I do not have .com domain now to show it.